robertpeteuil/tfc-psm-installer/README.md

 ---

-The **tfc-psm-install** script automates the process of downloading and installing Terraform.
-It provides an ideal method for installing installing updates or a specific version.
+The **tfc-psm-install** script automates the process of downloading and installing the `tfc-policy-sets-migration` utility.

 This script detects the latest version, OS and CPU-Architecture and allows installation to local or system locations.
 Optional parameters allow installing a specific version and installing to /usr/local/bin without prompting.